Where to Stay in Lisbon - A Local’s Neighborhood Guide

 It’s also a haven for the LGBTQ+ community who head here to party at legendary clubs like Trumps or Finalmente.

-If you opt to stay here, I would recommending choosing a hotel east of the Botanical Garden, somewhere near to Praça da Alegria.
+If you opt to stay here, I would recommending choosing a hotel east of the Botanical Garden, somewhere near to Praça da Alegria or Jardim do Principe Real.
+From both spots, you're only a 15 minute walk into the heart of Baixa and Chiado or just a stop or two on the metro.

 Where to stay

-Memmo Príncipe Real - Located near the neighborhood gardens, this 5-star hotel offers modern rooms, an outdoor pool, and a cocktail bar with panoramic city views. $250-450 USD.
+Memmo Príncipe Real - Located near the neighborhood gardens, this lovely 5-star hotel has modern rooms, an outdoor pool, and a cocktail bar with panoramic city views. $250-450 USD.

-Alegria Boutique Hotel - Overlooking the wonderful Praça da Alegria square and just a minute or two from great shopping on Avenida da Liberdade (and the Avenida metro stop), this boutique hotel is good value.
-The vibe mixes rustic-chic, old world, and modern, and the result is quite nice. $200-250 USD.
+Alegria Boutique Hotel - Very nice boutique property overlooking the wonderful Praça da Alegria square and just a minute or two from great shopping on Avenida da Liberdade (and the Avenida metro stop).
+The vibe mixes rustic-chic, old world, and modern, and the result is quite nice.
+Always a great choice. $200-250 USD.

 1869 Principe Real - This B&B just south of the Botanical Gardens stands out with its red tile facade.
 It offers nine lovely rooms and suites that are big and bright, some with private balconies. $175-250 USD (2 night minimum).

-Independente Príncipe Real - Set in a 19th-century building, this stylish hostel/hotel offers a mix of dorms and private suites.
-There are two restaurants on-site, including one on the rooftop. $150 USD for private rooms..
+Independente Príncipe Real - Set in a 19th-century building, this is a stylish hostel/hotel that has a mix of dorms and private suites.
+There are two restaurants on-site, including one on the rooftop. $150 USD for private rooms.

 2. Baixa & Chiado